 Costco Anywhere Visa® Card by Citi

-Costco Anywhere Visa® Card by Citi earns 4 percent cash back on the first $7,000 spent on purchases of eligible gas each year and then 1 percent after that.
-Costco’s card also offers 3 percent back on dining and eligible travel purchases and 2 percent cash back on all purchases at Costco or Costco.com.
+Costco Anywhere Visa® Card by Citi earns 4% cash back on the first $7,000 spent on purchases of eligible gas each year and then 1% after that.
+Costco’s card also offers 3% back on dining and eligible travel purchases and 2% cash back on all purchases at Costco or Costco.com.

 My BJ’s Perks® Plus Mastercard®

-With My BJ’s Perks® Plus Mastercard® you can earn 3 percent cash back on most BJ’s purchases, while with My BJ’s Perks® Elite Mastercard® you can earn 5 percent cash back on most BJ’s purchases.
-Additional benefits for both cards include 2 percent cash back on eligible dining, 1 percent cash back on shopping everywhere else Mastercard is accepted, among other perks.
+With My BJ’s Perks® Plus Mastercard® you can earn 3% cash back on most BJ’s purchases, while with My BJ’s Perks® Elite Mastercard® you can earn 5% cash back on most BJ’s purchases.
+Additional benefits for both cards include 2% cash back on eligible dining, 1% cash back on shopping everywhere else Mastercard is accepted, among other perks.

 Citi® Double Cash Card

-You can earn cash back twice with Citi® Double Cash Card — 1 percent on purchases and another 1 percent when you pay for those purchases.
+You can earn 2% cash back with the Citi® Double Cash Card — 1% on purchases and another 1% when you pay for those purchases.
 This card has a simple rewards structure that’s more competitive than comparable cards, and it has no annual fee.

 As you can see, there are some differences in offerings among cash back credit cards.
 Before you choose one, compare each card’s offerings and decide which cash back categories matter most to you.

-If you plan to fill your gas tank at Sam’s Club on a regular basis, you’ll earn big with this card’s 5 percent cash back on gas.
+If you plan to fill your gas tank at Sam’s Club on a regular basis, you’ll earn big with this card’s 5% cash back on gas.
 You’ll also rack up rewards if you typically charge most of your dining and travel expenses.
-However, if torn between shopping at Sam’s Club or one of its competitors, you may find you’ll earn more cash with Costco’s or BJ’s cards, which offer a higher cash back percentage on in-club purchases.
+But if you’re torn between shopping at Sam’s Club or one of its competitors, you may find you’ll earn more cash with Costco’s or BJ’s cards, which offer a higher cash back percentage on in-club purchases.